Egypt protesters besiege Cairo ministry

 Safwat Zayat, an analyst, said the incident had done further damage to the image of the ruling military council.
 "The current events push in the direction of speeding up the transfer of power to civilians," Zayat told Reuters.

-Field Marshal Mohamed Hussein Tantawi, the head of the military council, expressed sorrow at the deaths and vowed that Egypt would remain stable.
+Field Marshal Mohamed Hussein Tantawi, the head of the military council, responded to the deaths by vowing that Egypt would remain stable.
 "We have a roadmap to transfer power to elected civilians," he said in broadcast remarks.

-(Additional reporting by Ashraf Fahim and Ahmed Tolba; Writing by Tom Perry and Tom Pfeiffer; editing by Philippa Fletcher)
+(Additional reporting by Ashraf Fahim and Ahmed Tolba; Writing by Tom Perry and Marwa Awad Editing by Maria Golovnina)